learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 ## Conclusion

 React Router gives us full control over how to navigate users around our website.
-In general, using the `<Link>` and `<NavLink>` components to let users perform navigation by clicking links is preferred; however, there are certain scenarios when we want to navigate a user to a new page in addition to some other behavior, like submitting a form or logging out.
-The `useHistory` hook helps with theses scenarios.
+In general, the preferred approach is to use the `<Link>` and `<NavLink>` components to let users perform navigation by clicking links.
+However, there are certain scenarios when we want to navigate a user to a new page after they perform some other type of action, like submitting a form or logging out.
+The `useHistory` hook helps with these scenarios.

 ## Resources